billwear/maas-rad/originals/configuration-journey-snap-2-7-ui-2527.md

 Note that you may have to wait a few moments for your selected images to sync locally.
 [/note]

+<h2 id="heading--enabling-dhcp">Enabling DHCP</h2>

+Before moving forward with MAAS, you'll want to enable DHCP.
+You can do this very easily from the web UI by selecting "Subnets" from the top menu, choosing the VLAN on which you want to enable DHCP, and select the button marked, "Enable DHCP."

 <h2 id="heading--networking">Networking</h2>

 <!-- deb-2-7-ui